mswysocki/Madison-Student-Apartment-Finder/README.markdown

 >
 >  + https://github.com/colszowka/simplecov - This gem gives us the code coverage tools that we need for iteration 2.
 It is compatible with Rails 3 and Ruby 1.9.3.
 >
 >  + https://github.com/intridea/profanity_filter - This gem filters out profanity from user reviews

-Testing of the project has gotten started, and to run the test suite that we have use the command 'rspec spec/' or 'rspec spec/any_folder_you_want_to_test/' ... and so on

-Nearly all of the tests passed as of the last time I pushed any changes to github.
-130/132.